CERI Computer Network Facts (and some opinion)

 Return to Table of Contents

-20. We allow ssh access to the suns from off campus.
+21. We allow ssh from off campus.
 We do not allow any other type of access.
 We only allow connections from known and specific computers and networks.
-This includes most local internet service providers.
+This includes most local internet service providers ( whatsmyip.org is useful for determining your address as it appears to the outside world.
 If you are leaving town and need ssh access inform the computer staff of the network you will be logging in from so that we may grant access.
-Please do this before you leave if at all possible.
+Please do this before you leave if possible.

 Return to Table of Contents